built to inspire

 When the gorgeous building, which fused modern-classical elements with a modern-classical design, was completed, the Andreson Building opened as the largest office building in the region—home to the top lawyers, doctors, professionals, shops, and housed Merchants National Trust and Savings Bank (later merged with Bank of America to become a main branch).

-The Andreson Building, which formally opened on May 14th 1927, has played an important role in the growth of San Bernardino, serving over the years as the location for the Bank of America, notable City Attorneys, the Community Chest, the Red Cross, the Coast Guard, Innes Shoes, the Redevelopment Agency, and Cal Trans.
+The Andreson Building, which formally opened on May 14th 1927, has played an important role in the growth of San Bernardino, serving over the years as the main regional branch for the Bank of America, offices for notable City Attorneys, the Community Chest, the Red Cross, the Coast Guard, an expansion for a flagship Innes Shoes store, the Redevelopment Agency, and Cal Trans.
 A major stop along the Route 66 downtown business loop.

 After decades of pivotal success, the building became dormant, but in 2017, the Stanly family kicked off a contemporary movement of restoration and revitalization in downtown San Bernardino, bringing over 100 small businesses and over 80,000 people.
 Today, the landmark will continue its legacy as a central entrepreneurial fixture of San Bernardino life.